-To develop the Computing and ICT capability and understanding of each child we will provide through our planning:
+In order to develop the Computing and ICT capability and understanding of each child we will provide through our planning:

-- Computing through all three strands taught within the classroom. - Continuity throughout the school to ensure that experience and skills are developed cohesively and consistently. - Access to computers within the class or in designated communal areas. - Experience in a variety of well-planned, structured and progressive activities. - Experience cross-curricular links to widen children's knowledge of the capability of computing including safe use of the Internet and other digital equipment. - Opportunities for children to recognize the value of computing and ICT in their everyday lives and their future working lives as active participants in a digital world.
+- Computing through all three strands taught within the classroom. - Continuity throughout the school to ensure that experience and skills are developed in a cohesive and consistent way. - Access to computers within class or in designated communal areas. - Experience of a variety of well-planned, structured and progressive activities. - Experience cross-curricular links to widen children's knowledge of the capability of computing including safe use of the Internet and other digital equipment. - Opportunities for children to recognize the value of computing and ICT in their everyday lives and their future working life as active participants in a digital world.